slub/labe/notes/2021_09_system_design.md

 authors, year, ...) to minimize additional requests.
 In fact: we want *only one* request to get information about all linkage (inbound, outbound) - this may be a few or a few thousand records.
 Opportinities for caching.

+## Design proposal: Minimal Preprocessing

+Core ideas: do not preprocess the data that much, but assemble result at request time.

+An example implementation with [mkocidb](../tools/mkocidb/) and [spindel](../tools/spindel/) works with three databases (could also be tables):

+* local **id** to **doi** mapping (and vice versa) (12G)
+* a copy of **doi-doi** edges from OCI corpus (155G)
+* store of index data, accessibly by local **id** (256G)

+In total currently 423G, might be more with bigger OCI dumps and extended index cache.

+Upsides of this approach:

+* each dataset can be updated separetely, with minimal effort (replace (db) file and signal reload)
+* less preprocessing complexity; we need OCI -> sqlite, index data -> sqlite and index data -> microblob (or something else); three operations; each of which could be independently replaced or optimized
+* can adjust final output more easily, not reprocessing required

+Challenges:

+* live assembly needs to be performant